 Image: Michael Harpur

-Unmarked and running in between two flanking rocky ledges Helen’s Gap may look thoroughly uninviting on the chart but it is deep and readily navigable in daylight during moderate conditions.
+Unmarked and running in between two flanking rocky ledges, Helen’s Gap may look thoroughly uninviting on the chart, but it is deep and readily navigable in daylight during moderate conditions.
 Helen’s Gap and Tean Sound are the two most frequently used passages from the north into the main anchorages to the west of St Martin's.

 Image: Graham Rabbits

-The seaward approaches may be positively identified by Round Island and its prominent all-white lighthouse, Fl.10s55m18M, that provides an excellent daymark for the north end of the archipelago.
+The seaward approaches may be positively identified by Round Island and its prominent all-white lighthouse, Fl.10s55m18M, which provides an excellent daymark for the north end of the archipelago.
 There is also plenty of sea room in the approaches and entrance.

 Image: Michael Harpur